ipratikk/Google-Calendar-API-Demo/README.md

 - Create API key with the app bundle identifier
 - Download the OAuth 2.0 plist file and add to project
 - Rename the Plist file to `GoogleInfo.plist`
+- Install the packages via `SPM (Swift Package Manager)` or Wait for the packages to be resolved automatically

 Install the dependencies and devDependencies and build the application.